CodeLabFivem/ZoneBattery/README.md

 ## Installation

 1. Download the latest release `.tar.gz` from the [Releases](https://github.com/CodeLabFivem/zonebattery/releases) page
+2. Rename the zip and the folder to `ZoneBattery`
-2. Extract it to `~/homebrew/plugins/`
+3. Copy it to `~/homebrew/plugins/`
-3. Restart the plugin loader: `sudo systemctl restart plugin_loader.service`
+4. Restart the plugin loader: `sudo systemctl restart plugin_loader.service`

 ## Requirements